Zimbabwe

 Digital Climate Advisory Services

-The multi-year partnership between the World Bank, Weather Impact, and high-level stakeholders in Zimbabwe’s agriculture sector continues: For the 2023-2024 growing season, Weather Impact is again providing agro-weather farming advisories to the smallholder agriculture sector of Zimbabwe to build climate resilience and support climate adaptation.
+Since 2022, we have a multi-year partnership with the World Bank and high-level stakeholders in Zimbabwe’s agriculture sector.
+For the 2023-2024 growing season, Weather Impact has again provided agro-weather farming advisories to the smallholder agriculture sector of Zimbabwe to build climate resilience and support climate adaptation.
 This happens in close collaboration between Weather Impact and the Agricultural Technical Extension and Advisory Services (AGRITEX) Department from the Ministry of Lands, Agriculture, Water, Fisheries and Rural Development.

 The aim is to deliver real-time agro-weather information to all stakeholders in the agricultural expert and extension chain.
 After providing almost 80.000 farmers with digital climate advisories in the first project, now about 6000 Agricultural Extension Officers (AEOs), supervisors of AEOs, district officers, and few agricultural experts from the ministry are receiving these advisories.
 The information will reach the farmers through a cascading effect whereby the AEOs are the ones that interpret and translate information for the farmers.